Olympic Medalist Meryl Davis Opens Up About Her Upcoming Destination Wedding to Fedor Andreev

 While Olympic figure skating champion Meryl Davis and her fiancé, Fedor Andreev, chose not to rush into planning their impending nuptials, they’re now confirming key details of the ceremony.

-Davis, 31, tells PEOPLE the couple recently set a date — summer 2019 — and that they’ve booked a destination wedding, with a close-knit atmosphere in mind (though she demurs on the exact location).
+Davis, 31, tells PEOPLE the couple recently set a date — summer 2019 — and that they’ve decided on a destination wedding, with a close-knit atmosphere in mind (though she demurs on the exact location).

 “We decided to really take our time in the planning process to enjoy it and not stress out, and so that’s been really fun,” she says, before adding, “[But] getting the ball rolling and really figuring out how we want to do the wedding has been a lot of fun as well.”